fictionco/fiction/@docs/advanced/post-types/index.md

 # Post Types

-You can create new post types for use creating advanced functionality like blogs, forums, job listings, etc. In this document we'll walk through the basic steps.
+You can create new post types for use creating advanced functionality like blogs, forums, job listings, etc. In this guide, we'll walk through the basic steps.

 ## Base Post Type

 All post types are built on a base post type schema called simply `post`.

 This post type includes functionality that is common to most post use cases.
 For example, it adds `title`, `content`, `tag`, and `category` fields.

 It also adds [indexes](https://mongoosejs.com/docs/guide.html#indexes) for common queries.
 Examples of default indexes are:

 - Text search on `title` and `content` fields
 - Unique index on `permalink`